Tahesia Harrigan-Scott: Career

 After graduating from high school as salutatorian in the spring of 2000, she was approached by several reputable Florida collegiate track and field programs, but chose the University of Minnesota for its medical program.
 She red shirted her first year due to a fractured tibia, Harrigan exploded on to the university's conference scene setting school and conference records in the women's 60 m, 100 m, 200 m, and the long jump in 2002.
 She went on that year to compete as a representative of her country (BVI) in the Central American and Caribbean Games where she had a very good first showing.

 In 2004, Harrigan transferred to the University of Alabama where she honed her athletic prowess even further becoming a SEC powerhouse and an NCAA finalist.
-She earned a bachelor's degree in Psychology in 2005 and a Masters in Speech Pathology in 2007 from Alabama.
+She earned a bachelor's degree in psychology in 2005 and a Masters in Speech Pathology in 2007 from Alabama.
 She was an All American at the University of Alabama and the University of Minnesota.
 She won the 100 metres race at the 2006 Central American and Caribbean Games, and finished fifth at the 2006 Commonwealth Games.
 The OECS sports desk named her most outstanding female athlete in 2006 for her top performances in international meets.

 Harrigan began her career as a professional sprinter in the spring of 2007.
 She has competed in several professional track meets in the US and abroad.
 Of the many sprint-oriented events she competes in, the crown jewel would have to be her current personal record in the 100 metres of 11.13 seconds.

 At the 2008 IAAF World Indoor Championships in Valencia, Spain, Harrigan finished third in the final of the Women's 60m posting a new BVI national record of 7.09 sec.
 At the 2008 Summer Olympics in Beijing she competed at the 100 metres sprint.
 In her first round heat she placed third behind Christine Arron and Lauryn Williams in a time of 11.46 to advance to the second round.
 There she failed to qualify for the semi-finals as her time of 11.36 was only the fifth time of her heat, causing elimination.

-Anti-doping rule violation

 Harrigan-Scott tested positive for the stimulant methylhexaneamine in 2011, and was subsequently handed a 6-month ban from sports.